Stable homology isomorphisms for the partition and Jones annular algebras: Introduction

 \subsection{Results: Partition algebras}

-The partition algebras $\Partition_n(\delta)$ (Definition \ref{def:partitionAlg}) originate independently in work of Jones \cite{JonesPartition} and Martin \cite{Martin}.
+The partition algebras $\Partition_n(\delta)$ originate independently in work of Jones \cite{JonesPartition} and Martin \cite{Martin}.
+Let $R$ be a (commutative unital) ring, and let $\delta \in R$.
+The $R$-algebra $\Partition_n(\delta)$ is the free $R$-module on the basis consisting of partitions of the set $\underline{n} \cup \underline{n}' = \{1,2,\dots, n,1',2'\dots, n'\}$, equipped with a certain multiplication rule (Definition \ref{def:partitionAlg}).
 Boyd, Hepworth, and Patzt \cite{BHPPartition} have proven an optimal homology stability range for the partition algebras: the map is an isomorphism for $q \leq \frac{n-1}{2}$.
 They accomplish this by showing that the homology of the partition algebras is naturally isomorphic to that of the symmetric groups in this range.
 Our result is as follows.

-\begin{theorem} The natural map is an isomorphism for $q \leq n-3$, and a surjection for $q = n-2$. \end{theorem}
+\begin{theorem} The natural map is an isomorphism for $q \leq n-1$, and a surjection for $q = n$. \end{theorem}

-The point is that although the partition algebras and the symmetric groups are both known to have best-possible stability ranges given by a line of gradient $\frac{1}{2}$, the isomorphism between their homologies actually holds in a larger range, below a line of gradient 1.
+The point is that although the partition algebras and the symmetric groups are both known to have best-possible stability ranges given by a line of gradient $\frac{1}{2}$, the isomorphism between their homologies in \cite[Theorem B]{BHPPartition} actually holds in a larger range, below a line of gradient 1.

+The map appearing in the theorem statement arises as follows.
+A partition of $\underline{n} \cup \underline{n}'$ having precisely $n$ parts containing both a primed and an unprimed vertex can be identified with a permutation.
+This gives a retraction of algebras where the second map is the quotient by the ideal $I_{\leq n-1}$ spanned by partitions not of the above form.
+The existence of such a group algebra retract is a general property of algebras of this flavour (see \cite[Proposition 2.3]{Boyde} for a precise statement in a slightly different context).
+This quotient map induces the map in homology appearing in Theorem \ref{thm:partition}.